 In-app guidance for driving user engagement

-Pendo lets you launch in-app messages to guide users through your app.
-Using Pendo Guides (part of Pendo Listen) lets you reduce friction points and ensure your customers can easily understand and use your platform.
+Pendo lets you launch in-app messages to guide users through your app via Pendo Guides.
+You can reduce friction points and ensure your customers can easily understand and use your platform.

 This functionality is also helpful for users to discover new features, offer better onboarding experiences, and collect customer feedback.